mbasagoitia/musician-website/public/content/pages/teaching/teaching.md

-  comfortable and efficient), interdependence of all elements involved in violin playing (proportions and balance), and the relationship of mind to muscles (mental control over physical movement).</p><p>In my training, I have discovered that understanding the language of music from an analitical point of view has helped me to better express myself.
+  comfortable and efficient), interdependence of all elements involved in violin playing (proportions and balance), and the relationship of mind to muscles (mental control over physical movement).</p><p>In my training, I have discovered that understanding the language of music from an analytical point of view has helped me to better express myself.
 I encourage musical analysis to improve expression, coherence, and memorization.</p> <p>I strongly believe that music should ultimately connect the community functioning as a social